Next up would be Jason Varitek.

-Wagner sits 6th on the all-time saves list.
+Wagner sits 6th on the all-time saves list (Francisco Rodriguz passed him this year) (the other two on the ballot Trevor Hoffman and Lee Smith, are 2nd and 3rd on the career list).
 He made 7 All-Star teams, won 1 reliever of the year award, got MVP votes twice and Cy Young votes twice.

 He pitched in 853 games, had a 2.31 ERA (terrific career number) with 422 saves.
 He averaged 11.9 strikeouts per 9 innings (that's a pretty amazing career number).

 Billy pitched in the playoffs 7 times, but never made it to the World Series.
 He has pretty terrible numbers in 14 playoff games.

 Matt W's chart: